nano-byte/helm-charts/charts/generic-service/README.md

 - [Jaeger Operator](https://www.jaegertracing.io/docs/latest/operator/) for tracing
 - [Flagger](https://flagger.app/) for canary deployments

+The [Generic Service Grafana Dashboard](https://grafana.com/grafana/dashboards/14759) is a useful companion to this chart.

 ## Getting started

 This chart is most commonly used as a dependency instead of installing it directly.
 You can reference it in your chart by adding this to your `Chart.yaml`: